desmodev/desmodev.github.io/_posts/2022-11-23-working-with-an-editor.md

 layout: post
 title:  Working with an editor
 date:   2022-11-22 18:40:16
-description: putting your requirements into a brief
+description: Putting your requirements into a brief
 tags: thesis dissertation
 categories: reference
 ---